 - Using a Calculator to Prepay ARM at mtgprofessor.com - Explains what happens if you make extra payments with an adjustable-rate mortgage.

-- Home Equity Lines of Credit at FederalReserve.gov - an excellent read!
+- Home Equity Lines of Credit (PDF) at FederalReserve.gov - an excellent read!